GIR-pub/deepdotweb/_posts/2014/01/27/ceo-of-bitinstant-and-btcking-indicted-in-new-york-on-money-laundering-charges-for-supplying-coins-to-silk-road-users/index.md

 ---
-CEO of BitInstant and BTCKing indicted in New York on money laundering charges for supplying coins to Silk Road users
+CEO of BitInstant and BTCKing indicted in New York on money laundering charges for supplying coins to Silk Road users"
 ---
 <article class="post-listing post-3680 post type-post status-publish format-standard has-post-thumbnail hentry